Erudika/scoold/README.md

 1. Create a Cognito user pool (if you don't have one already)
 2. Create a Cognito App client with the OAuth 2.0 authorization code grant enabled:
 3. Create a Cognito login subdomain for your app client like this: `https://scoold.auth.eu-west-1.amazoncognito.com`
-4. Edit the Scoold configuration file `application.conf` and add a new OAuth 2.0 authentication provider:
+4. Edit the Scoold configuration file `scoold-application.conf` and add a new OAuth 2.0 authentication provider:
 	```ini
 	scoold.oa2_app_id = "cognito_app_client_id"
 	scoold.oa2_secret = "cognito_app_client_secret"